Student Mental Health Awareness Intervention And Referral Quizlet

 • Customize for Developmental Levels – For younger students, employ visual cues and simplified language; for older adolescents, incorporate more nuanced content such as trauma‑informed coping skills.

-• Maintain Confidentiality – When sharing referral information, make sure any personal contact details are stored securely within the platform’s private mode or through school‑approved channels.
+• Maintain Confidentiality – When sharing referral information, see to it that any personal contact details are stored securely within the platform’s private mode or through school‑approved channels.

 Limitations and Ethical Considerations